Esther Hicks: The Secret

 Esther Hicks narrated and appeared in the original version of the film The Secret, as well as being a central source of the film's inspiration.
-The footage featuring Hicks was removed from the later "Extended Edition" after the film's creator Rhonda Byrne.
+The footage featuring Hicks was removed from the later "Extended Edition" after a falling-out with the film's creator Rhonda Byrne.

-According to different accounts, Hicks either left the collaboration out of ideological differences with the producer or was told by Rhonda Byrne that her part would be edited out and that she wouldn't receive any royalties beyond the $500,000 already paid, Byrne arguing that Hicks merely used concepts that has been previously published.
+Differing accounts say that Hicks left the collaboration out of ideological differences with the producer or was told by Rhonda Byrne that her part would be edited out and that she would receive no royalties beyond the $500,000 already paid.
+Byrne argued that Hicks outlines concepts that had been previously published.

 In an interview with Oprah Winfrey, Hicks said the episode left her feeling ill-treated by Byrne.

 In 2007, Esther Hicks released her own popular DVD series, The Secret behind the Secret.

-Books
+Published works

 Several of the books written by Esther and Jerry Hicks have made it to bestseller lists in the United States.

 Hay House Inc. published the Hicks' book, Ask and it is Given, in September 2004.
 Since that book they have also published The Amazing Power of Deliberate Intent (January 2006), The Law of Attraction (October 2006), The Astonishing Power of Emotions (September 2008), Money and the Law of Attraction: Learning to Attract Health, Wealth & Happiness, and The Vortex: Where the Law of Attraction Assembles All Cooperative Relationships (2009).